 The interest for both HELOCs and home equity loans is generally tax-deductible if you itemize your deductions on Schedule A and if your home equity loan balance is $100,000 or less all year.

-For most homeowners seeking to borrow from their equity, a home equity loan is a lower-risk option than a HELOC, which in today's market looks likely to get more expensive shortly after you take it out.
+For most homeowners seeking to borrow from their equity, a home equity loan is a lower-risk option than a HELOC, which in today’s market looks likely to become more expensive.